-(3) A physical therapist or physical therapist assistant may supervise a maximum total of two physical therapist aides, when the aides are performing treatment-related tasks.
-In addition, a physical therapist or physical therapist assistant may supervise additional aides who are not performing treatment related tasks.
+(3) A physical therapist may supervise directly and indirectly through a physical therapist assistant a maximum total of two physical therapist aides, when the aides are performing treatment-related tasks.
+In addition, a physical therapist may supervise directly and indirectly through a physical therapist assistant additional aides who are not performing treatment related tasks.